 Posted by Willy Franzen on March 3, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 I’m sure you’ve heard the saying “When all you have is a hammer, everything looks like a nail.”
 This often seems to be the case in medicine.
 Doctors are the only people who can prescribe drugs, so that’s exactly what they do.
 Sometimes it works, but for many (most?) health problems, medication isn’t the most effective answer–especially for low income patients who have trouble paying for basic needs.
 What if doctors could prescribe “food, housing, health insurance, job training, fuel assistance, or other critical resources just as they do medication?”
 They can if they’re working in a facility affiliated with Health Leads, which is a Boston, MA based non-profit organization that currently operates in Baltimore, MD; Boston, MA; Chicago, IL; New York, NY; Providence, RI; and Washington, DC.